nathancarter/group-explorer/help-src/rf-um-morphedit.md

 ### Other buttons

-The OK button saves your changes to the morphism and closes the dialog.
+The "OK" button saves your changes to the morphism and closes the dialog.

-The Cancel button closes the dialog without saving your changes into the sheet.
+The "Cancel" button closes the dialog without saving your changes into the sheet.

+The "Delete morphism" button deletes the morphism and closes the dialog.